tmalkowski/yum-dnf-reporting/README.md

 # yum/dnf post-transaction reporting action+script

+Keep track of yum/dnf transactions (install, remove, update, history rollback, etc) in a centralized location.
+Make yum/dnf tell you what it just did, every time it does something.

 These files should be owned by root and not world/group readable.

 These scripts very basic, and are intended for use with a specific version of splunk, and as such they should be treated as example / reference code when implementing in your environment.